 Don't Travel to These 25 Places in Asia: Here's Why

+Travel reminds us how small we are in this vast world.
 Asia is home to some of the most breathtaking travel destinations in the world, but not every spot is worth your time, money, or safety.
 While the continent offers unparalleled beauty and cultural richness, there are places you may want to avoid due to overcrowding, environmental degradation, or safety concerns.

 1. Pattaya, Thailand